-The Seattle coworking provider opened its first 11,000 sq ft Capitol Hill space in May, and its first LA outpost is slated to open in spring 2018.
-All put wellness first, with daily yoga and barre classes and a 5pm meditation session to formally end the day.
+The Seattle coworking provider opened its first 11,000 sq ft space in Capitol Hill and has since launched outposts in Los Angeles and Austin.
+Five more US spaces are on the horizon.
+All put wellness first, with daily yoga and barre classes and a 5 pm meditation session to formally end the day.
 ‘We try to build a space that’s reflective of the way women work,’ says Nelson.

 Make Lemonade is the brainchild of freelancer Rachel Kelly, who struck upon the idea for the hub after growing frustrated with working from coffee shops.
 ‘I created Make Lemonade because, as a freelancer, the struggle of not having a home base was real,’ says Kelly.
 ‘I was tired of hopping from coffee shop to coffee shop with dodgy Wi-Fi and limited seating.
 My mission was to create an office space that lived inside my imagination.’

-Cost: Drop-in sessions from $25 for ‘just a squeeze’, while a whole lemon will set you back $500 per month
+Cost: Drop-in sessions from $30 for ‘the zest’, while a whole lemon will set you back $500 per month.

 Where: 326 Adelaide Street West, Toronto